Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Even if the boundary is accepted, we still feel shame and self-doubt

 Post-Boundary-Setting Anxiety can be so intense that it leads us to undo the boundary we just set, sometimes almost immediately!
 We might take back our "no" before the other person even has a chance to respond.
 And if we do manage to stick to our plan?
 The lingering discomfort can make us hesitant to set boundaries in the future.
-We start to wonder if it's really worth all the emotional turmoil.

 Capture the "why": Write down the reasons this boundary is important to you.
 Having a clear understanding of your motivations can help you stay firm in your resolve.